-These Cheesy Baked Cast Iron Meatballs are the ultimate one skillet comfort food meal.
+This Low Carb Cheesy Meatball Casserole is the ultimate one skillet comfort food meal.
 This easy skillet meatball recipe will have everyone asking for seconds!
-These ground beef meatballs are gluten free, low carb and keto friendly.
+These ground beef meatballs are gluten free, low carb, and keto friendly.
 Nestled in marinara sauce, with lots of cheese and fresh basil.

 Feel free to dive right in and head straight to the recipe card if you want.
 We will share all of our tips and tricks in the post.
 We'll also discuss substitutions and more, so make sure to read through completely if you have questions, we probably answered them.